-The Housing Executive will work out how many bedrooms your household needs.
-If your home has more bedrooms than this and you receive Housing Benefit, the Housing Executive must reduce the amount of Housing Benefit you receive.
+The decision maker processing your benefits claim will work out how many bedrooms your household needs.
+If your home has more bedrooms than this and you receive help to pay your housing costs, the amount of help you get will be reduced.

-People who rent from a private landlord only receive Housing Benefit for the number of rooms they are legally entitled to, no matter how much the actual rent on the property is.
+People who rent from a private landlord only receive enough help for the number of rooms they are legally entitled to, no matter how much the actual rent on the property is.
 The bedroom tax means that people who live in social housing will come under the same restrictions.

 Who is affected by this change?

-The bedroom tax will affect people in social housing, who receive Housing Benefit and who have more bedrooms in their home than they need.
+The bedroom tax will affect people in social housing, who receive Housing Benefit or Universal Credit and who have more bedrooms in their home than they need.

-People call this change the “bedroom tax”, but it is actually a reduction in Housing Benefit.
-So, you will only be affected by this change if you receive Housing Benefit.
+People call this change the “bedroom tax”, but it is actually a reduction in your housing benefits.
+So, you will only be affected by this change if you receive help to pay your rent.

 The bedroom tax won’t affect you if you:

-- pay your rent without any help from Housing Benefit
+- pay your rent without any help from benefits

 - are of state pension age